Cryton2017/Aperture-Science-Management-System/aperture-science-ms/README.md

 Testing is an importnat part of software development.
 I have conducted interface testing and user testing.
 I have not conudcted unit testing.
 In my previous experience, I have performed unit testing using JUnit.
 I have not had the ooportunity to develop my skills in Unit Testing for PHP or React.
 I am confident that I can quickly aquire these skills.

 ### Other Notes
 Implementing user stories that involve user inputs requries more time in my opinion as both client side and server side data validation are required for security purposes.
 I was more generous with the time for the final two user stories as I would need to conduct research and find tutorials on how to implement unit tests for PHP and React along with using Docker to containerise the application.
+In config.php, I have removed the database username and password as this is a public repository.
+Although it is best to leave the build folder out of version control, I decided to commit it in this instance so that it would be easier to deploy and test the solution.